From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Experimental Results

 \subsubsection{Mask Prediction Results}

 Finally, demonstrated in Fig. \ref{fig:opcnetprediction} are the masks predicted by OPCNet.
-Given a well-trained and accurate lithography simulator LithoNet, Fig. \ref{fig:opcnetprediction} evidences that our mask optimizer OPCNet can successfully perform the mask optimization task in a self-supervised learning manner without the need of collecting ground-truth OPC-corrected masks.
+Given a well-trained and accurate lithography simulator LithoNet, Fig. \ref{fig:opcnetprediction} provides evidence that OPCNet successfully performs the mask optimization task in a self-supervised learning manner without the need of collecting ground-truth OPC-corrected masks.
 With OPCNet, a layout pattern can be adequately corrected so that the resulting circuit shape best matches the source layout pattern, after an IC-fabrication process.